ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ## SE (Sweden)

-Data call sent to ICES in time
+*Data call sent to ICES in time*
-Still waiting for updates on annex  4, 6 and 7  and possibly too
+Still waiting for updates on annex  4, 6 and 7  and possibly 2

 ### annex 1